BrandonTur90/School_District_Analysis/README.md

 ## Results
-* By removing the data in the 9th grade of THS, the District Summary was slightly affected:
+* By removing the data in the 9th grade of THS, the District Summary was affected:
   * Average Math Score went from 79.0 to 78.9
   * Average Reading score stayed the same at 81.9
   * % Passing Math went from 75 to 74.8
   * % Passing Reading went from 86 to 85.7
   * % Overall Passing went from 65 to 64.9
 * Since the data was dropped only from THS's 9th grade class, it did not impact the School Summary other than itself
-* Since THS's 9th grade data was removed, it affected the by grade summary by becoming Not a Number (Nan).
+* Because THS's 9th grade data was removed, it affected the by grade summary by becoming Not a Number (Nan).
 * The change in the data from removing the 9th grade class from THS did not affect other metrics such as the summaries by spending, by size, by type, or even which schools were in the top 5 or bottom 5.
 There are more charts in the [resources folder](https://github.com/HexHaunter/School_District_Analysis/tree/main/Resources) which